 It’s because recovery isn’t linear.
 I’m not going to pretend I just figured that out though.
 I learned that years ago.
 Some days, I will feel down.
 Some days, I’ll want to burn it all to the ground.
 Some days, I’m over the moon.
 Other days, I’m somewhere in between.
 Even if I weren’t mentally ill, I’d experience a version of this.
-It’s just amplified times 100 when you have a mental illness.
+It’s just amplified times 100 for me because I have a mental illness.

-Realistically, it’s more likely that I could fully deal with all my trauma and process it.
+Realistically, it’s more likely that I could process all my trauma in a healthy manner and pick up the pieces that it left me in.
 I’ll learn to love and forgive myself.
 I’ll be able to regulate my emotions properly.
-I could develop a decent sense of self-esteem.
+I will develop a decent sense of self-esteem.
 I’ll feel balanced and normal, and bad days will just be blips.
 Nothing catastrophic.
 I may not fully recover in the traditional sense, but I could be better.

 What does that look like?
 Someone who is happy and never deals with any problems or negative experiences?

-No. I’ll still be the same person.
-Probably with the same challenges.
+No. That is not life.
+That is not realistic.
+I’ll be the same person, even if I am the person above who addresses all her issues.
+I’ll probably deal with the same challenges.
 Prone to jealousy.
 Caring to a fault, but easily irritated.
 Loving, but with an eagle-eye for critique.
 Obsessive and anxious, but passionate and conscientious.
 Sensitive and easily offended, but quick to forgive and loves making connections.

 Therapy and self-help techniques aren’t going to fix that about me.
 They are going to give me the tools to cope with my emotions and intense situations that crop up.
-It won’t eliminate the moods and emotions that cause me to be sad, impulsive, annoyed, or jealous, or whatever, but I can find better ways to process those situations and react appropriately.
+It won’t eliminate the moods and emotions that cause me to be sad, impulsive, annoyed, or jealous, or whatever, but I can find better ways to process those emotions and react appropriately to situations that set me off.
 Even when I’m not feeling normal and balanced.
 I could prevent falling down these black holes, potentially.

 Maybe that’s a better goal than healing myself and becoming mental illness-free.

 If I look at the timeline, I’m already making progress toward that goal.
-Progress toward not falling down the black hole–at least, as much or as hard.
+Major progress, even.
 I can see the growth.
 I may not be where I want to be, but I’ve come so far from where I started.
 It’s called self-improvement; not self-perfection.

 I’m learning to set boundaries and treat myself with respect.
 Not at the level I want to be, but I’ve come so far.
-Old me was self-destructive just for the hell of it.
+Old me was self-destructive as a means of punishment.
 Old me didn’t listen to my gut and let people blatantly disrespect my boundaries.
 I did a lot of things that now make my skin crawl.
 I know better now.
 I respect myself enough to listen to my gut.
-And that’s progress.
+That’s progress.